Enjoy some open-air adventures at East Fortune.

 We are currently working towards a long-term solution to protect and care for the three large aircraft displayed outdoors at the National Museum of Flight.

 In the meantime, a rolling conservation programme aims to address urgent structural repairs and deliver essential maintenance to manage degradation.
-The focus of this activity will be the external stabilisation of the aircraft, addressing issues arising from water ingress and corrosion.
-We are also undertaking internal repair work and assessing the feasibility of re-painting targeted areas of the aircraft.
+The focus of this activity is the external stabilisation of the aircraft, addressing issues arising from water ingress and corrosion.
+We are also assessing the feasibility of re-painting targeted areas of the aircraft.

 Vulcan

-Work on the Avro Vulcan includes addressing corrosion on the undercarriages, fitting new anti-bird nets and assessing the feasibility of re-painting the nose cone.
+Work on the Avro Vulcan so far has included addressing corrosion on the undercarriages, fitting new anti-bird nets and assessing the feasibility of re-painting the nose cone.

 BAC 1-11